bublig737/blockchainApi/README.md

 # bockchainApi
-API for simple works with transactions on BTC and ETH testnetworks
+API for simple works with transactions on BTC(blockcypher) and ETH(rinkeby) testnetworks.
+Additionally a collection of postman requests in the root folder